 About the Director

 Izer Aliu (b.
-1982) is a Macedonian-born Albanian who grew up primarily in Norway and Sweden, and is now a Norwegian citizen.
+1982) was born in Albania and grew up primarily in Norway and Sweden, and is now a Norwegian citizen.
 Since graduating from the Norwegian Film School at Lillehammer in 2012, he has made films in various places in the world.
 His student film To Guard a Mountain dubbed him one of ten Nordic directors to watch, and he has been nominated for the Student Academy Award and been winner of several other national and international awards.